rust-lang/reference/src/type-layout.md

 Because of this dual purpose, it is possible to create types that are not useful for interfacing with the C programming language.

 This representation can be applied to structs, unions, and enums.
+The exception is [zero-variant enums] for which the `C` representation is an error.

 #### \#[repr(C)] Structs